See the domoic acid reports page for current domoic acid levels on Washington state beaches.

 Testing for domoic acid

 Since the discovery of domoic acid along the Washington coast, regular samples of razor clams are collected by Washington Department of Fish and Wildlife (WDFW) staff in cooperation with the Quinault Indian Nation.
 Samples are analyzed by the Washington Department of Health (DOH).
-State health officials have determined levels of domoic acid above 20 parts per million in shellfish meat tissue are unsafe for human consumption.
+State health officials have determined levels of domoic acid at and above 20 parts per million in shellfish meat tissue are unsafe for human consumption.
 This is also an accepted standard both federally and internationally.

 The most recent test results for domoic acid on Washington’s beaches can be found on the department’s domoic acid reports webpage.